ArtHitParade

 Animals

-Warhol resumes in 1966 the theme of Marlon, with the same image.
-Contrary to his habits, he seems to have chosen to revisit this theme himself, without a commission from a dealer and without a prompting from a friend.
+This image is reused by Warhol in 1966 in the circumstances of the new threats against the American dream.
+The challenge is everywhere, against the war in Vietnam, for racial equality, against the social establishment, for non-violence.
+He seems to have chosen to revisit this theme himself, without a commission from a dealer or a prompting by a friend.

 He prepares eight opuses of this Marlon by screen printing on raw unprimed linen, bringing a strange color as well as a great shine, with or without the large empty margin designed to unbalance the reading of the image.
 Only three of them are repeated images.

 The two by two quad 206 x 165 cm without margins has no equivalent in that theme.
-It was sold for $ 70M including premium by Christie's on November 12, 2014, lot 10.
+It was sold for $ 70M by Christie's on November 12, 2014, lot 10.

 1966